 A surveyor’s measuring instrument consisting of 1-foot (30.48-centimeter) steel links joined together by rings, 100 feet (30.5 meters) or 50 feet (15.25 meters) long.
 Also known as a chain.

 #5.
 Revenue Chain-

 The standard size of this type of chain is 33ft.
 The number of links is 16, each link being 2 ft.
 This chain is commonly used in the cadastral surveys.

 What is Chain Surveying?

+It derives its name from the fact that the principle equipment commonly used is the chain.
 Chain surveying is that type of surveying in which only linear measurements made in the field.

 Surveying is suitable for surveys of the small extent on open ground to secure data for an exact description of the boundaries of a piece of land or to take simple details.

 The principle of chain survey or Chain Triangulation, as is sometimes called, is to provide a skeleton or framework consists of a number of connected triangles, as the triangle is the only simple draw that can be plotted from the lengths of its sides measured in the field book.